reddit-marketing

 AutoModerator setup guide for new mods (with an example config)

 AutoModerator is the unglamorous piece of infrastructure that decides whether a new subreddit feels like a community or a spam bucket.
-We have written hundreds of AutoMod configs over the last eight years, and the pattern is consistent: the subreddits that last have tuned AutoMod rules from week one, and the subreddits that do not, drown in their own mod queue by month three.
-This post is the exact setup we give new mods on day one, with working YAML you can copy.
+Soar is a community marketing agency that has run 4,200+ community campaigns across 280+ brands since 2017, and the pattern across our branded-subreddit launches is consistent: subreddits that ship a tuned AutoMod config in week one stay clean, and subreddits that do not drown in their own mod queue by month three.
+This post is the exact day-one setup we hand new brand mods, with working YAML you can paste.

 What AutoModerator actually is